DaverSomethingSomethingOrg/conan-toolchain-demo/demos/gcc-toolchain/conan-build-container/README.md

 # Conan Build Containers

-Work-in-Progress:

-GitHub Workflows are still being developed for building these images, so currently the script `build_containers.sh` is used to build and push all images.

-This repository contains Container image definitions used for building packages using the [Conan C/C++ Package Manager](https://conan.io/).
+This directory contains Container image definitions used for building packages using the [Conan C/C++ Package Manager](https://conan.io/).

 OS/Platform support for all images includes: